 What is the science behind making a boat sail?
 Invite students to design a sail shape that works best in a classroom experiment.

 Provide Crayola® Pointed Scissors and various recycled materials for students to use in creating sails; have each enveloped in fabric.
 Try triangular, rounded and square shapes.
 Remind children that they need to balance the size of sail vs. size of boat’s base so the boat does not tip over when the wind fills the sail.

-Invite students to decorate sails using Crayola® Color Sticks™.
+Invite students to decorate sails using Crayola® Color Sticks™ or Colored Pencils.
 Suggest they run a bead of Crayola® No-Run School Glue down inside edge of sail and roll around a thin skewer (or chopstick) to create the mast.
 While the glue is drying, cut strips of duct tape and secure four corks together with the tape to form the boat’s hull (base).